 About the Forum

-The American Decorative Arts Forum (ADAF) is a support group of the Fine Arts Museums of San Francisco.
+The American Design and Arts Forum (ADAF) is a support group of the Fine Arts Museums of San Francisco.
 The Forum dedicates itself to the study, understanding, enjoyment and preservation of American fine and decorative arts from their earliest beginnings to the present.

 Since its founding in 1983, the Forum has earned a national reputation for excellent programs.
-Lectures given by leading scholars in the field of American decorative arts are presented at the de Young Museum in Golden Gate Park, San Francisco, at 8pm on the second Tuesday of each month.
-The group also offers more intensive study opportunities in the form of special seminars and lectures.
+Lectures given by leading scholars in the field of American decorative arts are usually presented at the Palace of the Legion of Honor in Lincoln Park, San Francisco, at 7:30 pm on the second Monday or Tuesday of the month or as double features during regular museum hours on weekends.
+The group also offers social events, visits to private collections, and travel opportunities.